solidnerd/webengineering/README.md

 webengineering
 ==============

-The Examples of my Web Engineering Course @ University
+My solution of the Practises of my Web Engineering Course @ University